DanielJMaia/Interactive-Frontend-Development-Milestone-Project/README.md

 ## Testing

+### Approach to Testing
+- Planning
+    - When I began this project I knew I was going to be undertaking the most difficult Web Development project so far, and so I knew that proper testing of each feature was going to be very important.
+This led to several testing strategies as detailed below.
+- Implementation
+    - First and foremost, I kept all my new code separate from my main, functining project.
+I had a testing.js file where I wasn't afraid to break everything in order to try new things.
+Once I got the very basic API call working,  testing.js became the latest copy of main.js so that I was sure that I was working properly with the data, and that when I copied the code into main.js I didn't have to adapt it significantly to work on the main project.
+Each new block of functionality was therefore first tested in the test file.
+    - The Chrome Dev tools were used, specifically the console.log functionality and breakpoints.
+Being able to log the value of variables throughought the process was fundamental in debugging the code.
+An example of when this was paramount was when I was replacing the values between curly brackets {} with images.
+There's a string variable, ministring variable, array and all those are being changed throughout the for while loop.
+- Results
+    - The result of this testing was being able pinpoint problems with the code and debug it significantly faster, instead of just changing things and hoping to find the issues.
+The result of using breakpoints was that I was able to work on things that are only on the page for a fraction of a second, such as the styling for the loading gif.

 ### Main functionality

 - Testing was done by trying to break the program as best I could.
     - On the main page before a card name is typed in I ensured the carousel worked correctly, and that all the links were working.
-    - When a card name is typed in, I ensured that if the returns 0 results the user gets an error message.
+    - When a card name is typed in, I ensured that if the API returns 0 results the user gets an error message.
+This is for when a user types in a card that doesn't exist, or mistypes it.
     - The appropriate mana image is replacing the symbols returned by the API.
+For example, the string {G} is properly replaced by the image of the Green mana icon.
+    - The appropriate data is filling the correspoding dynamically generated div.
+The description isn't being put in the Cost section and so on.
+    - If the API doesn't return a value for the specific data meant for a div, it returns a descriptive message instead of "undefined".
+This is key since a lot of cards in Magic don't have certain values.
+For example, creature type cards have power and toughness values, but Sorceries, Enchantments etc. don't.
     - Pressing previous on page 1 doesn't return an error message.
     - Pressing next on the final page loops the user back to page 1.